 If Berlin wasn’t one of the coldest capitals in Europe I would have already given up my nomadic life to go live there.
-But until I can find a way to beat the cold I will enjoy short bursts of Berlin life and exploring the day trip opportunities it presents.
+But until I can find a way to beat the cold I will enjoy short bursts of Berlin life along with discovering the day trip opportunities it presents.

-Rostock is around two hours from Berlin, either by car or train, so it’s doable as a day trip but only just.
-If time is limited I’d say go for it and just see one or two things, otherwise take your time and make it into a relaxing weekend getaway.
-Here are a few things to do while in Rostock.
+Rostock is around two hours from Berlin, either by car or train, so it’s doable as a quick day trip.
+If time is limited I’d say go for it and just see what you can, otherwise take your time and make it into a relaxing weekend getaway.
+Here are a few things to do in Rostock.

 Explore Rostock’s Old Town

 From the very pretty Universitätsplatz to the main square at Neuer Markt, the city’s streets and squares are lined with colourful gabled houses typical of northern Germany.
 I love this kind of architecture and even though it was bitterly cold when I visited the cityscapes took my breath away and made the suffering all worthwhile.

 If you have the chance to visit during the Christmas or Easter markets there will be lots to keep you busy and plenty of mulled wine to keep you warm.

 The heat and humidity immediately hit me as I walked into the Darwineum at Rostock Zoo.
 I was hoping to get a glimpse of a gorilla or two but actually saw five or six very active gorillas.
 They were playing and feeding and seemed to be enjoying their steamy man-made habitat.
 You can also visit the Great Ape Kindergarten to view the new babies.